 Here’s where AI can tactically help the PR pro.

-In today’s digital age, content creation is an integral part of public relations and now with the emergence of AI tools and third-party services built on top of these platforms, we can now create compelling content with ease.
+In today’s digital age, a content strategy is an integral part of public relations and now with the emergence of AI tools and third-party services built on top of these platforms, we can now create compelling content with ease.

 Idea generation, article writing, editing, imagery, social post creation and SEO content can all be done using AI.
 This automation not only frees up valuable time but can also ensure brand consistency in tone and messaging across various platforms.